Western Wyoming College: Athletics

-The Mustangs compete in the Wyoming Community College Athletic Conference which is in the NJCAA Region 9.
+The Mustangs compete in the Wyoming College Athletic Conference which is in the NJCAA Region 9.

 In 2023, Western's wrestling team competed in Council Bluffs, Iowa at the NJCAA's National Men's Wrestling Championship, winning their first ever national title.
 The squad totaled 134 team points, compared to runner-up Pratt Community College from Pratt, Kansas, that totaled 112.5 points.

 Western wrestling defended their 2023 championship title once again in Council Bluffs, Iowa in 2024.
 The Mustangs brought home another National Championship, outscoring the second-placed team by 21.5 points, for a total of 161 points.

 In the summer of 2025, Western announced a sixth varsity sport, E-sports.
 The co-ed team will be formed in Fall 2025, after the selection of a coach.
 E-sports student-athletes will follow the same eligibility requirements as other Mustang athletes.

 Museum and displays

 The college features a free museum, an art gallery, and many displays that are open to visitors.
 The Weidner Wildlife Museum features mounted wildlife of 125 species collected worldwide.
 There are other natural history displays around the campus, including fossils and rock slabs from the Green River Formation, and five life sized dinosaur displays.
 The Western Art Gallery, located inside the front entrance, hosts changing displays of regional, national and student art, and there are sculptures around the campus, including replica Moai statues from Easter Island.

 The T-Rex mold inside Western Wyoming Community College.
 The T-Rex is one of several dinosaur skeletons on display.